HaHaWTH/HybridFix/README.md

 - Built Bukkit plugin into the mod, offers utilities to server owners.
 - Enhance compatibility with mod FakePlayers.
 - Offer more useful apis for plugin developers to interact with Forge mods easily.
+- Extensive APIs for mod developers to maintain compatibility with hybrid servers easily.
 - General CraftBukkit performance improvements.

 Configuration file is under `${minecraftDir}/config/hybridfix.cfg`